rwilliams/jrubywiki/AccessingJRubyObjectInJava.md

 Java 5 Example
 ==============

 This example shows your can access the JRuby Object in Java 5 , it is not as elegant as the solution in Java 6 but that discussion will follow later.
-Specifically this example uses getDefualtInstance to instantiate a Ruby environment.
+Specifically this example uses `getDefaultInstance' to instantiate a Ruby environment.

-We then added java variables tot he script String and evaled that string.
-The java variables were Yamled to  the specific file.
-To do this correctly there are certain dependencies that must added to the build path.  the Jruby complete jar for Ruby stdlib.
+We then added Java variables to the script String and evaled that string.
+The Java variables were "yamled" to  the specific file.
+To do this correctly, there are certain dependencies that must added to the build path.
+The Jruby complete jar for Ruby stdlib.

     package jrubyfromJava;